Primary

 Use the opposite hand from your front knee—this creates the most anti-rotation challenge.
 Keep your hips square and squeeze the glute of your down knee.
 Row to your ribcage while resisting any rotation toward the cable.

-Want Half-Kneeling Cable Row in your program?
+See where Half-Kneeling Cable Row fits in your weekly plan

 Kneel with one knee up, one down, facing cable machine.